kkimigawa/sharp-brain-template-project/README.md

 Sharp Brain is a electronic dictionary.
 https://ja.wikipedia.org/wiki/Brain_(%E9%9B%BB%E5%AD%90%E8%BE%9E%E6%9B%B8)

 Brain based Windows CE 6.0.
 And you can run on homebrew application.

+This repository is template homebrew application project.

 ## Setup